NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Experimental Evaluation

 On the other hand, GHN-generated weight-magnitude heatmaps retain vertically banded, locally correlated structure across all layers.
 This suggests that generating parameters through the shared, graph-conditioned decoder selects MLPs with aligned weight spaces.

 Crucially, this alignment is not a result of mode collapse.
-The pairwise nearest neighbor analysis in Table~\ref{tab:ghn_sgd_metrics} reveals that GHN policies maintain high weight diversity with a mean $L_2$ distance of 54.66 and a small mean cosine similarity of 0.07.
+The pairwise nearest neighbor analysis in Table~\ref{tab:ghn_sgd_metrics} reveals that GHN policies maintain high weight diversity with a mean $L_2$ distance of 54.66 and a small mean cosine similarity of 0.07.~Additional per-architecture heatmaps and diversity metrics in Appendix~\ref{app:data_dist} further support this finding.
+We also provide additional evidence in Appendix~\ref{app:alignment_ablation}, where a centered kernel alignment (CKA) analysis confirms the absence of mode collapse and a permutation ablation establishes that the NNiT depends on this alignment.